Health & Safety – Public Safety

 If the owner states that the animal is required because of a disability and that the animal has been trained to do work or a task for the owner, then the service animal must be admitted.
 (See Section 7 for areas where a service animal may be excluded.)
 If there is any doubt that an animal is a service animal, University personnel should admit the animal and then consult with the ADA Compliance Officer regarding future access.

 Service animal owners must not be asked about the nature of their disability or for medical documentation of it, except as provided in Section 8 below.
 Owners may not be asked for a special registration, identification card, license, or other documentation that the animal is a service animal, or to demonstrate the animal’s ability to perform work or tasks.

 It is a violation of state law for a person to expressly or impliedly represent an animal as a service animal in order to bring the animal on campus when such person knew or should have known the animal did not meet the definition of a service animal.

 Service animal owners are not required to register their service animal with the University.
-Service animal owners, including students, employees and guests, who regularly access University buildings are encouraged to contact DSS or HR.
-DSS and HR can then assist the owner by providing advance notice to University personnel, such as faculty, advisors, building coordinators, etc., that the owner and service animal are entitled to access.
+Service animal owners, including students, employees and guests, who regularly access University buildings are encouraged to contact Student Accommodation and Support Services (SASS) or Human Resources (HR).
+SASS and HR can then assist the owner by providing advance notice to University personnel, such as faculty, advisors, building coordinators, etc., that the owner and service animal are entitled to access.